Travelling with a large family: a complete file

 A good plan comes with many family rates.
 You save up to 50% on your trip.
 In Belgium, all members of a large family (3 or more children) can benefit from a reduction by submitting a request at any station of the SNCB network.
 This card costs 6 € and allows a reduced rate up to 100% for children under 12 years and 50% for teenagers and adults.
 For France, inquire on Be.oui/sncf to know the rates.
 In Switzerland, children under 6 travel free of charge provided they are accompanied by an adult with a valid ticket.
 Children from 6 to 16 years old get a half-price ticket.
 You can find more information on the website of the Swiss Federal Railways: sbb.ch.
 For other trips abroad, be aware that the majority of train companies do not offer discounted rates for large families.
 Children under 12 years pay half of the price of an adult, while children under 4 travel for free in the majority of cases as with Eurostar, Thalys and Renfe SNCF.
 To travel at the best price, however, there is no secret – book your tickets as soon as possible.

 Finding a home suitable for the whole family is often a real headache.
 If you choose the hotel, the challenge is to find one that combines the quality of service with luxury and family offers.
 It’s a bit like choosing a car but with a bigger cockpit.
 Communicating rooms or private villas are a real asset for large tribes.
 It is also a question of defining a destination that’s able to satisfy the needs and desires of everyone.
+For example, if your baby is on board, we choose a hotel with a crèche by referring to this incredible selection of the most beautiful luxury hotels with baby club.
 Taking into account these requirements, we have selected two key destinations to go on a trip with a large family.

 FOR CULTURe and DISCOVERIES: we CHOOSE SPAIN